 Farms have a major role to play in making transformative changes to address these challenges - at Glensaugh we are exploring how this can be done.

-We have developed a transformation plan for Glensaugh - to explore technological and agro-ecological design elements for a low-carbon economy and a new way of farming - based on an integrated land use approach with multiple benefits for nature and sustainable livelihoods for people.
+We have a transformation plan for Glensaugh - to explore technological and agro-ecological design elements for a low-carbon economy and a new way of farming, based on an integrated land use approach with multiple benefits for nature and sustainable livelihoods for people.

 Glensaugh is managed as an upland livestock farm, just over 1000ha in area, with sheep, cattle and red deer, improved and extensive pastures, moorland, woodland and peatland.
 The Highland Boundary Fault divides Glensaugh into two distinct geological zones.

-Glensaugh currently has 7% woodland cover, which is close to the average across all farms in Scotland.
-This is actively being expanded - for carbon storage, biodiversity and other benefits - reflecting the ambitions of the UK and Scottish Governments.
+Glensaugh currently has c 17% woodland cover, which is being proactively managed and expanded - for carbon storage, biodiversity and other benefits - reflecting the ambitions of the UK and Scottish Governments.

 Decades of research and monitoring.

-Long-term research platforms like Glensaugh are fantastic places to conduct long-run, whole-farm experiments which for a private farmer would be high-risk – as a research farm we can test and demonstrate transformative ways of managing our uplands, underpinned by rigorous science.
+Long-term research platforms like Glensaugh are fantastic places to conduct long-run, whole-farm experiments including those which for a private farmer could be high-risk – as a research farm we can test and demonstrate transformative ways of managing our uplands, underpinned by rigorous science.

 Teaching and demonstrating.